-As one would expect, removing the MIROC models from the analysis does 450 change the statistics.
-However, the conclusions drawn from the analysis are un-451 changed.
-The importance of stratospheric ozone changes as a driver of changes 452 in FWD is consistent across both scenarios, with a unit change in ozone concen-453 tration having more influence on the high-top ensemble mean than the low-top 454 ensemble mean.
-GHG changes play more of a role in RCP8.5 than RCP4.5, and, 455 as for ozone changes, result in a larger change in FWD in the high-top ensemble 456 mean than the low-top mean.
-The larger values of the regression coefficients in 457 the high-top case reflect the higher energies of the residual and last IMF seen 458 in Figure 10, and the more consistent behaviour of the models seen in Figure 8.
-459
+[44] As one would expect, removing the MIROC models from the analysis does change the statistics.
+However, the conclusions drawn from the analysis are unchanged.
+The importance of stratospheric ozone changes as a driver of changes in FWD is consistent across both scenarios, with a unit change in ozone concentration having more influence on the high-top ensemble mean than the low-top ensemble mean.
+GHG changes play more of a role in RCP8.5 than RCP4.5, and, as for ozone changes, result in a larger change in FWD in the high-top ensemble mean than the low-top mean.
+The larger values of the regression coefficients in the high-top case reflect the higher energies of the residual and last IMF seen in Figure 10, and the more consistent behavior of the models seen in Figure 8.

-460 5 Conclusions
+5. Conclusions

-461 Changes in final warming date are known to drive persistent tropospheric anoma-462 lies with a similar structure to the southern annular mode (Thompson et al. 463 (2005), Black et al. (2006)).
-Such changes are sensitive to external forcing 464 from greenhouse gases and, in particular, stratospheric ozone.
-This results in 465 pronounced changes in Southern Hemisphere final warming date, with a peak 466 around the year 2000, which can be expected to influence spring and summer-467 time trends in high-latitude surface climate.
+[45] Changes in final warming date are known to drive persistent tropospheric anomalies with a similar structure to the southern annular mode [Thompson et al., 2005; Black et al., 2006].
+Such changes are sensitive to external forcing from greenhouse gases and, in particular, stratospheric ozone.
+This results in pronounced changes in Southern Hemisphere final warming date, with a peak around the year 2000, which can be expected to influence spring and summertime trends in high-latitude surface climate.

-The Southern Hemisphere final warming date is around one week too late in CMIP5 high-top models, and two weeks too late in low-top models compared to ERA-Interim and the Climate Forecast System Reanalysis (1979-2005).
-The high-top models show more consistent absolute values and changes in final warming date in both the historical and future periods than low-top models is seen in the historical period as a response to stratospheric ozone depletion, 475 and a return to earlier final warming dates occurs as ozone recovers.
-In the 476 high-top ensemble, there is also a shift towards later final warming dates in the 477 latter half of the twenty-first century in RCP8.5, which is consistent with the 478 larger meridional temperature gradient identified in high-top models by Wilcox 479 et al. (2012).
-The high-top models show a more consistent pattern of change, 480 and larger changes, in response to forcing compared to the low-top models.
-481 This difference is apparent in both the comparison of significant IMFs, and the 482 coefficients from multiple linear regression.
-483
+[46] The Southern Hemisphere final warming date is around 1 week too late in CMIP5 high-top models, and 2 weeks too late in low-top models compared to ERA-Interim and the Climate Forecast System Reanalysis (1979- 2005).
+The high-top models show more consistent absolute values and changes in final warming date in both the historical and future periods than low-top models.

+[47] After adjustment to the 1860-1900 mean, similar behavior can be seen in both the high- and low-top ensembles.
+A shift to later final warming dates is seen in the historical period as a response to stratospheric ozone depletion, and a return to earlier final warming dates occurs as ozone recovers.
+In the high-top ensemble, there is also a shift towards later final warming dates in the latter half of the 21st century in RCP8.5, which is consistent with the larger meridional temperature gradient identified in high-top models by Wilcox et al. [2012].
+The high-top models show a more consistent pattern of change, and larger changes, in response to forcing compared to the low-top models.
+This difference is apparent in both the comparison of significant IMFs and the coefficients from multiple linear regression.